Home

 Current availability:

-Shroom's follow-up archive release, Palm Mystery, originally had me thinking it was entirely bereft of 'Tron, but Shannon tells me there's actually more 'Tron tracks than on its predecessor.
+Shroom's follow-up archive release, Palm Mystery, originally had me thinking it was entirely bereft of Mellotronic input, but Shannon tells me there's actually more relevant tracks than on its predecessor.
 The album itself is very good, but sounds like it consists of the leftover tracks that didn't make the grade for Hands, including several short musical sketches.
-There are apparently backing flutes and strings on both New Skies and A Narrow Bridge, and a short background string part on I Foreign I, too, but going with my original assessment of its 'Tron content, while it's a good album, it's rather inessential for the 'Tron fan.
+There are apparently backing flutes and strings on both New Skies and A Narrow Bridge and a short background string part on I Foreign I, too, but, going with my original assessment of its relevant content, while it's a good album, it's rather inessential for the Mellotron fan.

 Current availability: